Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 What’s going on at the Sammamish Rowing Association facility?

-SRA is building a new boathouse in Marymoor Park.
-It will replace the existing boathouse, which has been used by rowers for three decades.
-It will be located just behind the existing boathouse, but on higher ground.
-Utilities for the new boathouse will be routed underneath the gravel path leading to the boathouse.
-The footprint of the new construction is slightly more than 17,000 square feet.
+SRA has built a new boathouse in Marymoor Park.
+It replaces the previous boathouse, which was used by rowers for three decades.
+It is located just behind the site of the old boathouse, but on higher ground.
+Utilities for the new boathouse were routed underneath the gravel path leading to the building, whose footprint is slightly more than 17,000 square feet.

-The new boathouse will not disturb any of the wetlands on the property; it is being built completely within the wetland buffer.
-A significant amount of mitigation will be done as part of this project.
+The new boathouse does not disturb any of the wetlands on the property, as it was built completely within the wetland buffer.
+A significant amount of mitigation was done as part of this project.
 The mitigation includes more than 88,000 square feet of wetland buffer improvement, nearly 74,700 square feet of wetland restoration and improvement, and almost 5,000 square feet of wetland reestablishment.
 That’s more than three acres of mitigation!

 Mitigation is compensation for unavoidable impacts to critical areas and their buffers.